RonenNess/Shaku/README.md

 - Extended `Matrix` API.
 - Added vertices rendering demo.
 - Tiny change in how we return the main object to it will better be identified by code analyzers.
+- Added some useful methods to `Vector2` class.

 # License